Standing for an elected office

-Unsuccessful election candidates - returning to the APS
+Unsuccessful election candidates – re-engaging and returning to the APS

-Section 32 of the Public Service Act 1999 (the Act) provides a right of return to a person who resigns from APS employment in order to contest a specified election.
+Section 32 of the PS Act provides a right of return to a person who resigns from APS employment in order to contest a specified election.

-Section 32 of the Public Service Commissioner's Directions 2016 sets out conditions for this return, including the elections that are specified and time limits that apply.
+Section 37 of the Australian Public Service Commissioner's Directions 2022 (the Directions) sets out conditions of re-engagement and return, the elections that are specified and time limits that apply.
 APS employees considering resigning to be an election candidate should inform themselves of these conditions.

-- An employee who resigned with the intention of contesting an election but who did not subsequently so do would not be eligible for engagement under these arrangements.
+An employee who resigned with the intention of contesting a specified election, but subsequently did not stand in that election, would not be eligible for engagement under these arrangements.

 The unsuccessful election candidate must apply to the agency in which they were last employed within the following time limits:

 - where the result of the election is not disputed, two months after the declaration of the result of the election, and

 - where the result of the election is disputed, two months after: